K2SOHIGH/pcalf/README.md

       --gly1-msa custom_gly1_msa.fasta
 ```

---iterative-update : True calcyanins (if any) will be add to the HMMs profiles iteratively starting with the best sequence (based on feature' score).
+--iterative-update : True calcyanins (if any) will be added to the HMMs profiles iteratively starting with the best sequence (based on feature' score).

 --gly1-msa : Use another MSA instead of the default one.
 A HMM profile will be built from the given MSA and Glycine weight will be increased.